hindu-comm/weblogs/manasataramgini/2015/11/2015-11-04_rudras-portion-of-the-ritual-offering-the-kae1b9adha-arae1b987yaka-and-the-atharvasiras-a-brief-journey-through-early-saiva-thought.md

 the Pāśupata sūtra-s and the mantra-mārga, which is expounded in the numerous śaiva tantra-s of various streams.

-The Atharvaśiras opens thus (while the 3 recensions are similar in this regard; I am using the one I follow in my practice):
+The Atharvaśiras opens thus (while the other 3 recensions are similar in this regard; I am using the one I follow in my practice):
-devā ha vai svargalokam āyaṃs te rudram apṛcchan ko bhavān iti |
+devā ha vai svargalokam āyaṃs te rudram apṛcchan ko bhavān iti \|
 The deva-s indeed went to the heavenly world and they asked Rudra: “Sir, who are you?”

-so .abravīd aham ekaḥ prathamam āsīd vartāmi ca bhaviṣyāmi ca nānyaḥ kaścin matto vyatirikta iti |
+so .abravīd aham ekaḥ prathamam āsīd vartāmi ca bhaviṣyāmi ca nānyaḥ kaścin matto vyatirikta iti \|
 He \[Rudra\] replied: “I am the sole and primal one who ever was, is, and will be; there is nothing else other than mine.